cpmachado/cpmachado.github.io/_posts/2019-01-21-blue-monday.markdown

 the image.

 Looked into the origins, and it has to do with a study done back in 2005.
-Being honest, I'm feeling to lazy to read it today.
+Being honest, I'm feeling too lazy to read it today.
 Busy day at work, and I'm plenty tired for the day.
-You can read the Wikipedia page [here][Wiki-article].
-From the little I've read, it's one of those trendy days, because every day is about something.
+You can read about it in the Wikipedia page [here][Wiki-article].
+From the little I've read, it's one of those trendy days.

+> Everyday has something about it, nowadays.

-It essentially tries to model environment variables and its impact on people's mood.
-In this case, it talks about the weather, and Christmas' credit card bills.
-It is sloppy, as it was expected.
-There is little to say about this kind of modelling.
-You have some idiot with a fancy diploma.
-The idiot sells is signature, or is just a plain idiot, and this kind of pseudo-science is born.
+It tries to model environment variables and impacts on people's mood.
+In this case, it talks about the weather, Christmas' credit card bills, and little more.
+It is sloppy, as expected.
+There is little to say about this kind of "study".

+You just need some conditions:
+1. Some idiot with a fancy diploma
+2. The idiot being prone to:
+	- sell his signature
+	- seeking fame with ludicrous allegations
+3. Useless pseudo-science is born

 There is no honour about cash money, unless you are a proper merc.
 There is none, nowadays.
 People sell themselves and others for pennies.
 Nobody cares about anything anymore.
-This is me, on a blue Monday, or month.
+This is me, on a blue Monday or month.
 January has always been tough on me.

 Over and out.
 See you around.